leifmariposa/geany-find-trailing-whitespace-plugin/README.md

 After having enabled the plugin inside Geany through Geany's plugin manager, you'll need to setup a keybinding.
-Go to the preferences, and under the Keybindings tab set the Open File keybinding, e. g. <Primary><Shift>t.
+Go to the preferences, and under the Keybindings tab set the Find trailing whitespace keybinding, e. g. <Primary><Shift>t.

 Using the plugin is simple.
-Press the keybinding that you selected and the plugin will search for trailing whitespace, with start from cursors current position, if any trailing whitespace is found it will be selected.
+Press the keybinding that you selected and the plugin will search for trailing whitespace, with start from cursors current position.
+If any trailing whitespace is found it will be selected.
 Press the keybinding again to continue to search.

 License